 An indexer cluster is a group of Splunk Enterprise instances, or nodes, that, working in concert, provide a redundant indexing and searching capability.
 Each cluster has three types of nodes:

-- A single master node to manage the cluster.
+- A single manager node to manage the cluster.

 - Several to many peer nodes to index and maintain multiple copies of the data and to search the data.